Over the last five years, we’ve seen an explosion in excellent data storytelling.

 It’s common for NGOs to have ambitious goals — but it’s less common for them to track and report on these goals using data.
 The best NGOs, like Oxfam Ireland, not only collect this data, but use it to tell a story of both urgent need and impressive impact.

-In their annual impact report for stakeholders and the public, the team at Oxfam showcase their impact using data-driven maps and infographics, presented in an elegant and digestible way.
+In their annual impact report for stakeholders and the public, the team at Oxfam showcase how they drive change using data-driven maps, dashboards, and infographics, presented in an elegant and digestible way.

 The Jews of Lebanon